ibm-cloud-docs/solution-tutorials/vpc-app-deploy.md

 5. Edit the `export` file and set the environment variable values:
    * `TF_VAR_ibmcloud_api_key` is an {{site.data.keyword.Bluemix_notm}} API key.
 You can create one [from the console](/iam/apikeys).
    * `TF_VAR_ssh_key_name` is the name of the VPC SSH public key identified in the previous section.
-This is the public key that will be loaded into the virtual service instances to provide secure ssh access via the private key on your workstation.
+This is the public key that will be loaded into the virtual service instances to provide secure SSH access via the private key on your workstation.
 Use the CLI to verify it exists:
       ```sh
       ibmcloud is keys
       ```